HorizenOfficial/zendoo-cctp-lib/README.md

     Mc_crypto_lib   Sc_crypto_lib

 Currently the main task of zendooCctp is:
-+ Sidechain Tx commitment creation and verification; scTxCommitment is created in MC and in SC Unit tests (UTs hereinafter) and verified in MC and SC
++ Sidechain Tx commitment creation and verification; commitments are created in MC and in SC Unit tests (UTs hereinafter) and verified in MC and SC

 ## Design indications
-1. scTxCommitment should be opaque to Mc/Sc; no tree structural stuff should be in control of Mc/Sc, except maybe tree height; ideally Mc/sc should not even know it's a Merkle tree
+1. commitments should be opaque to Mc/Sc; no tree structural stuff should be in control of Mc/Sc, except maybe tree height; ideally Mc/sc should not even know it's a Merkle tree
 2. make explicit quantities like fields/proofs sizes, in order to static assert on and make sure hashing works as expected
 3. (by Algaro) explicitly list quantities zendooCctp works on (e.g. amount, pubKey, nonce)
 4. (by Algaro) make single function for each tx type (fwds, btr, certs)
-5. (by Algaro) main class should be called scTxCommitment
+5. (by Algaro) main class should be called scTxCommitment.

 ## Tentative interface
 ZendooCctp should contain references to the following objects: